GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 ## Reading from block blobs
-Out of the box, the `block blobs` don't give us that many ways to read individual blocks.
-However, it does give us the ability to query for the list of blocks and how many bytes are in each.
+We can query an Azure Block blob for the list of blocks and how many bytes are in each.

-The Azure Blob Storage API also allows you to specify only a range of bytes to fetch.
+The Azure Blob Storage API allows you to specify only a range of bytes to fetch.
 This means that using the list of blocks, we can figure out what byte range a given block exists in.
-Using these two mechanisms together, we're able to fetch any given block from a file if we know the `block id`
+Using these two mechanisms together, we're able to fetch any given block from a file if we know the block id.

 # Our solution
-Reminder, what we need to do is:
-- Allow querying on a given sensor for a given time interval
-- Allow incremental updates of the data
-- Be able to know which sensor data is available for a given interval

 The general structure we've created is as follows:

 For each 10 minute interval, we create a new `.avro` file in our blob storage.